balaramdevops/python-gitlab/README.md

 - Click the Create personal access token button.
 - Save the personal access token somewhere safe.
 Once you leave or refresh the page, you won't be able to access it again.

-# Configure aws profile for creating secret in secrets manager
+# Configure aws profile for creating secret in secrets manager:
 ![picture](img/awscli_profile.png)

-# Create secret in AWS Secrets Manager
+# Create secret in AWS Secrets Manager:
 - Make sure the file mycreds.json is in the same location from where you are executing the awscli command.

       The contents of the file mycreds.json